oliviarobinson/course-dbt/short_answers/lesson3.md

 ### What was most challenging/surprising in completing this week’s project?

+As my DAG got larger, it was harder to for me to remember which models to rely on when creating new models, such as `fact_session_products` that I used to answer the product level conversion questions.

 ### Is there anywhere you are still stuck or confused?
 Or is there a particular part of the project where you want focused feedback from your reviewers?

+* I created some singular tests, but the tests now show up as models in my dag.
+Is that supposed to happen?
+If not, how do I fix it?
+The tests are regular sql files with no jinja decorators, in the `tests/` directory.
+* Are intermediate models allowed to rely on each other?
+* Otherwise, things make sense, though I wish I could have had more time to dive in on potential macros and hook operations.

 ### What are you most proud of about your project?

+I was able to create macros and tests that work together, so that the test confirms the data will enter the macro and return as expected.
+Also just continuing to push through and complete week 3 -- thanks to all the corise staff for the continued encouragement!